V2025-01-06

 Resources, roles and responsibilities

-- Co-chair of Steering Group
+- Providing a co-chair of Steering Group

-- Co-chair of each Advisory Group
+- Providing a co-chair of each Advisory Group

 - Operating the Steering, Advisory and Working Group processes (as Secretariat)

-- Manages contracts, budgets and financial processes
+- Managing contracts, budgets and financial processes

 IB1 roles and responsibilities

-- Attend the AG meetings
+- Ensure orderly running of the meetings

 Processes